axibase/atsd/sql/api.md

 The result set is filtered by the database based on the entity `read` [permissions](../administration/user-authorization.md#entity-permissions) granted to the user.

-Thus, the same query executed by users with different entity permissions produces different results.
+Therefore the same query executed by users with different entity permissions produces different results.

 Scheduled queries are executed with full `All Entities: Read` permissions.